AIResearch-Group/FedRE/README.md

 # FedRE

-This is the official implementation of FedRE: Federated Learning via Representation Entanglement
+This is the official implementation of FedRE: Model-Heterogeneous Federated Learning via Representation Entanglement

 ## Requirements